ā ļø CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 [BEGINNER]

-Charvaka, also known as Lokayata ("prevalent in the world"), was India's first systematic materialist and atheist philosophy.
-Founded by Brihaspati (a legendary sage, distinct from the Vedic deity of the same name), Charvaka rejected all supernatural claims and insisted that only direct sensory perception (pratyaksha) is valid knowledge.
+Charvaka, also known as Lokayata ("directed at the world", i.e. the world-view of ordinary life), was India's systematic materialist and atheist philosophy.
+The tradition attributes its foundational sutras to the sage Brihaspati (distinct from the Vedic deity of the same name); its followers are called Charvakas.
+Charvaka rejected all supernatural claims and insisted that only direct sensory perception (pratyaksha) is valid knowledge.

 Core beliefs: